Sricharan2402/flight-booking-system/userPrompts.md

 ## Prompt 45
 fix mapper errors in the controller to wire layer.
 Check for any other syntax issues after that.

+## Prompt 46
+get the context from @DesignDoc.md, Go through the @src/ folder to get context of the service.
+Once done, lmk if there are any pending implementations other than caching layers in search or lock flows, any TODO(), placeholder values, bugs etc

+## Prompt 47
+lets completely ignore authentication, API Gateway, scaling concerns, microservice missing.
+Take the actual bugs, TODO(), TBDs and list them,   1.
+Booking Service - Lack of Atomicity

+  - Missing Redis distributed locks before seat reservation
+  - No transaction rollback mechanism if seat assignment fails
+  - Race condition potential in reserveSeatsForJourney() at BookingService.kt:112

+  2. Journey Generation - Potential Infinite Loop

+  - BFS algorithm in JourneyGenerationService.kt:47 could theoretically create very long paths
+  - Missing validation for reasonable journey duration limits

+  3. Data Consistency Issues

+  - No implementation of the design's strong consistency requirements
+  - Missing seat availability validation during concurrent bookings whats the diff b/w 1 and 3 if redis were to be implemented, which bugs would remain, just list them

+## Prompt 48
+go ahead and create a markdown file called openBugs.md, add to gitignore.
+Then draft a plan to add Redis implementation for the search caching and booking locking flows.
+Jedis client, correct dependencies, configs, then changes in actual service layer to use these

+## Prompt 49
+not the way i want to lock. i want to store the seatIds in a sorted set with expiryTime. then during booking flows, I get active seats from DB, then check in sorted set to filter elements, also remove expired elements from sorted set

+## Prompt 50
+implement this

+## Prompt 51
+there seem to be syntax issues in your changes, check and fix them

+## Prompt 52
+update oopenBugs.md with current status

+## Prompt 53
+backfill my prompts in @userPrompts.md, continue to log it there

+## Prompt 54
+Journey and JourneySearchResult seem redundant, just return a list of journeys in search response, should also take care of the flight number mapping bug

+## Prompt 55
+re evaluate openBugs now, also kafka connection is not working debug that